lbfederico/gromacs_scripts/README.md

           python3 fix.py

 *pos_cgenff.py
-- Use after generating '.str' on CGenff site - Script searches for '_fix.mol2' and '.str' runs the 'cgenff_charmm2gmx_py3.py' script to generate the '_ini.pdb' used in the sequence by 'editconf' to generate '.gro
+- Use after generating '.str' on CGenff site - Script searches for '_fix.mol2' and '.str' runs the 'cgenff_charmm2gmx_py3.py' script to generate the '_ini.pdb' used in the sequence by 'editconf' to generate '.gro'

           python3 pos_cgenff.py